 One of my favorite desserts is carrot cake.
 I will rarely make it because of the work involved in making and frosting the layers.
 There had to be an easier way to get the flavor of carrot cake that I love without all the work.
 Good news, there is!
 These Carrot Cake Squares with Cream Cheese Frosting are a single layer, but have all the yummy flavor you would expect in a great carrot cake.
 Best of all, since they are pre-cut into squares, you have some semblance of portion control - though if you are like me, you might just eat the whole pan.

-To make these carrot cake bars, butter and flour a 11×15 cake pan and set it aside.
+To make these carrot cake bars, butter and flour a 11x15 cake pan and set it aside.
 Preheat your oven to 375 degrees.

 Shred carrots using a cheese grater and chop walnuts with a large knife.

-Beat 8 eggs in a stand mixer on high speed.
+Beat 8 eggs in the bowl of a stand mixer on high speed.
 Beat the eggs on high speed until they have turned frothy.

 When the eggs are done, reduce the mixer speed and gradually add in oil.
 Change the mixer speed to low and add the sugar and the salt.

-Now it is time to combine the flour, cinnamon, baking powder, and baking soda and add them to the egg mixture.
+Now it is time to combine the flour, cinnamon, baking powder, and baking soda in a large bowl and then add the dry ingredients to the egg mixture.

-Now, fold in the carrots and the walnuts.
+Now, fold in the grated carrots and the walnuts.

-Distribute the cake mixture into your cake pan, spreading it out evenly.
-Bake the cake at 375 degrees for 25-28 minutes.
+Distribute the carrot cake batter into your baking dish, spreading it out evenly.
+Bake the cake at 375 degrees in a preheated oven for 25-28 minutes or until a toothpick inserted into the center comes out clean.

 When the cake is done, remove it from the oven and set the pan on a wire rack to cool.
 Then run a butter knife along the edges of the pan to make sure the cake is released from the edges.